 In order to instruct a gbm model in R language, The GBM library must be installed, and a call to this installed GBM library from the calling program is instantiated.
 Also, the needed arguments have to be specified; the key arguments are listed below,

 The usual distributions used in GBM models are Bernoulli, Poisson, etc.

 At last, the data and the n.trees arguments are expected to be specified By defaulting, the gbm model will take for granted 100 trees, which can offer is a good quality approximation of our gbm’s concert.

 n.trees = 3000)

-Here is a next step the actual dataset is divided into train and test dataset split and this is achieved by using the createDataPartition() function.
-This kind of splitting will be greatly helpful in the later part for training the test set using the trained train set and top of this which the actual predictions for the original data are determined.
+Here is the next step the actual dataset is divided into train and test dataset split, and this is achieved by using the createDataPartition() function.
+This kind of splitting will be greatly helpful in the later part for training the test set using the trained train set, and on top of this, the actual predictions for the original data are determined.

 Sample Code #2